 Surgery has a complex training route as there is variation between different surgical specialties that lie within the broader surgical group.
-You can explore the surgical roles in the left hand (computer and tablets) / drop down (mobiles) menu.

 Because of the many options available within surgery, it can offer a demanding and challenging career.
 In the later stages of training, surgery is a very competitive area of medicine and to succeed you have to be incredibly hard working and determined.

 Surgery comprises ten main specialties which have further options for sub-specialisation embedded with them.
 Throughout a surgical career, surgeons will work in a number of different jobs.

 Most surgical work takes place within hospital settings and as well as performing operations, surgeons will also undertake ward rounds, outpatient clinics, administrative duties and teaching.